yarnpkg/website/en/docs/dependency-versions.md

 ## Version ranges <a class="toc" id="toc-version-ranges" href="#toc-version-ranges"></a>

-When you want to specify a dependency you specify it's name and a **version range** in your `package.json` like one of these:
+When you want to specify a dependency you specify its name and a **version range** in your `package.json` like one of these:

 ```json